Introducing 4D Geometric Shell Shaping for Mitigating Nonlinear Interference Noise: Results

-To evaluate the performance losses induced by the GSS constraints, optimized 4D constellations which have either only orthant symmetry as the constraint (denoted with 4D-OS), or a combination of orthant symmetry and X-Y symmetry (denoted as 4D-OS+X-Y), are evaluated around the optimal launch power.
-It is shown in \cref{fig:results_RBMD_pow} that removing the shell constraints from 4D-GSS-4 increases the performance by $0.012$ bit/4D-sym, which is less than $0.2\%$.
-Additionally, removing the X-Y constraint, and thus only leaving the orthant symmetry constraint, has almost zero impact.
+To evaluate the performance losses induced by the GSS constraints, optimized 4D constellations which have only orthant symmetry as the constraint (denoted with 4D-OS) are evaluated around the optimal launch power.
+It is shown in \cref{fig:results_RBMD_pow} that removing the shell constraints and X-Y constraint from 4D-GSS-4 has a negligible impact on performance.
 Furthermore, it has been shown in \cite[Fig. 6]{Chen2021} that lifting the orthant symmetry constraint has a marginal impact on performance.
 All this indicates that the proposed symmetry constraints as used in 4D-GSS-4 have very little impact on total performance, but do reduce the optimization complexity significantly. \Cref{fig:results_RBMD_pow} also includes \abb{MI} results for 4D-GSS-4 (denoted by 4D-GSS-4 MI).
 This indicates the theoretical upper limit for the $\RBMD$ where it is clear that quite a large gap still exists between the $\RBMD$ and the \abb{MI} for 4D-GSS-4.

-One possible explanation of the increased nonlinear tolerance of 4D-GSS-4 can be observed from \cref{fig:PAPR_GMI}, which shows the \abb{PAPR} of the considered constellations.
-The accompanying table shows that PM-16QAM has a \abb{PAPR} of 1.8, while 4D-GSS-4 constellations have a \abb{PAPR} of 1.25 on average over the considered distances, which is a reduction of $40\%$ compared to PM-16QAM.
-Note that \abb{PAPR} is only a rough indicator for evaluating nonlinear tolerance, and other factors also play a role \cite[Sec.
-2-D]{Chen2021}.